fan2/mkdocs/docs/blog/posts/arm/a64-svc.md

 [Learn the architecture - A64 Instruction Set Architecture Guide](https://developer.arm.com/documentation/102374/latest) | 28.
 System calls

 Sometimes it is necessary for software to request a function from a more *privileged* entity.
-This might happen when, for example, an application requests that the OS opens a ﬁle.
+This might happen when, for example, an application requests that the OS opens a file.

 In A64, there are special instructions for making such system calls.
 These instructions cause an exception, which allows controlled entry into a more *privileged* Exception level.

 - `SVC` Supervisor call causes an exception targeting `EL1`.
 Used by an application to call the OS.
 - `HVC` Hypervisor call causes an exception targeting `EL2`.
 Used by an OS to call the hypervisor, not available at `EL0`.
 - `SMC` Secure monitor call causes an exception targeting `EL3`.
-Used by an OS or hypervisor to call the `EL3` ﬁrmware, not available at `EL0`.
+Used by an OS or hypervisor to call the `EL3` firmware, not available at `EL0`.

 If an exception is executed from an Exception level higher than the target exception level, then the exception is taken to the current Exception level.
 This means that an `SVC` at `EL2` would cause exception entry to `EL2`.
 Similarly, an `HVC` at `EL3` causes exception entry to `EL3`.
 This is consistent with the rule that an exception can never cause the processor to lose privilege.